Charles D. Walker

 Charles David "Charlie" Walker (born August 29, 1948) is an American engineer and astronaut who flew on three Space Shuttle missions in 1984 and 1985 as a Payload Specialist for the McDonnell Douglas Corporation.

 Personal

-Born in Bedford, Indiana, Walker is married to the former Susan Y. Flowers, of Joplin, Missouri.
-They have one daughter, Catherine Lunde, one grandson, Jacob Lunde and one granddaughter, Haley Curtner.
+Born in Bedford, Indiana, Walker is married to Susan Y. Flowers, of Joplin, Missouri.
+They have one daughter and two grandchildren.

 His recreational interests include photography, running, hiking, scuba diving, reading, collecting books on space, and bonsai.
 He lives in Arizona.